dignio/kebab-case-action/README.md

 This action transforms a string to kebab, camel and snake case strings.
 Information: [https://en.wikipedia.org/wiki/Letter_case#Special_case_styles](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles)

-Behind the hood we are using [Lodash](https://lodash.com/) to perform these actions.
+Under the hood we are using [Lodash](https://lodash.com/) to perform these actions.

 ## Usage